 Balandeliai means “little doves” in Lithuanian, likely referring to the shape of the parcels.
 These cabbage rolls are a great favourite of mine and I’ve made them many times.
-They are prevalent throughout north eastern Europe, with the recipes and names varying from place to place.
+They are prevalent under different names and varying recipes, some of which dispense with the cabbage wrapping in place of vine leaves or other vegetables, throughout north eastern Europe, as well as iterations of “sarmas” and “dolmas” in the Middle East and Eastern Europe.
 However, my introduction and love for them began from the Lithuanian tradition, so I stand by that version.
 I started by sautéing onion, celery, capsicum, carrot and garlic in butter, then added pork mince and stirring until cooked through.
 After the mix had cooled, I added dill, cooked rice and an egg to bind.
 I then blanched a big head of cabbage and peeled off the leaves, wrapping the mince mixture up in tight little parcels.
 I placed these in a pressure cooker with tomato passata, chicken stock and bacon, then cooked it all together until the cabbage rolls were cooked through and had absorbed some of the liquid.
 I then removed the rolls and reduced the sauce, finally stirring through some sour cream to create a lovely rich flavour and consistency.
 This recipe definitely takes some time and effort, but is the sort of dish that screams of love and devotion.
 I’m sure every Lithuanian living abroad can’t wait to get back home and eat Mama’s version of the recipe.

 Sklandrausis is a Latvian hand pie, featuring more examples of the opportunistic showcasing of bright colours in food from this region.
 It originated in Western Latvia between the 16th and 17th centuries, and is so important that it was the first Latvian dish to be awarded “Traditional Speciality Guaranteed” status by the European Commission.
 This means that authorised traditional makers of these products can advertise them with a registered logo, ensuring consumers that it is not imitation or inauthentic.
 My pies didn’t have a logo, but I had a good try at making them traditionally nonetheless.
 Sklandrausis are a mix between sweet and savoury, with a dark rye crust made with butter and water, filled with a layer of mashed potato, butter, sour cream and egg, then another layer of mashed carrot and sour cream on top.
 This is then seasoned with caraway seeds and baked until the case is crispy and the filling is hardened and becoming golden on top.
 The rye crust was very crumbly and therefore difficult to shape into any form that wasn’t “rustic”, but I really enjoyed the taste: it was much more flavoursome than regular pie crusts, and complemented the relatively subtle vegetable fillings.